-After the fall of Austro-Hungary, the town was passed to Poland in 1920.
+After the fall of Austro-Hungary, Ternopil was passed to Poland in 1920.
 It was annexed by the USSR in 1939.
-The Second World War inflicted exceptionally heavy damage on Ternopil.
+The Second World War inflicted exceptionally heavy damage on the city.

-Average temperature varies from 5 degrees C below zero in January to 19 degrees C above zero in July.
+Average temperature varies from 5 degrees Celsius below zero in January to 19 degrees C above zero in July.

 There are various versions of the city name origin.
 It is very likely that the city was called after the founder Yan Amor Tarnovsky.

 The city is known for its architectural and cultural monuments.
-Ternopil is very comfortable for foreign travelers.
+It is very comfortable for foreign travelers.
 There are a lot of exchange points and modern hotels.

-Ternopil is the center of a region famous through its castles, waterfalls, caverns and rivers.
+Ternopil is the center of a region famous by its castles, waterfalls, caverns and rivers.
 It is the start of picturesque rafting routes along the Dniester canyon, tours to Ternopil caverns, to the highest lowland Dzhurinsky waterfall and an ancient church in the rock in Monastirka on the river Strypa.

 They are marked by features of eclecticism and modern styles - fashionable at that time.
 Architectural ensembles in the central part of the city give an idea of old Ternopil architecture.